XiaoMi/themis/readme.md

 ### Performance Test

+The Performance Test is copyied from readme.md from master branch of Themis which is based on HBase 0.94.
+Because the core algorithm of themis in this branch is the same as master branch, we believe the test will get similar results for this branch.
+We will do the same tests on HBase 0.98 and update this part.

 **Percolator Result:**

 [percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable as follow table.